 “We’ve had a great day here celebrating 500 Years of Dignity and Resistance.
 That was a great drum circle.”
 Pause.
 We wait.
 “We have just a few more events lined up before we call it a night.”
 Another pause.
-Levin smirked.
+Levin made a wry smile.

 “We at Cleveland Public Thee-ay-ter ... are dedicated to presenting new, young, street artists.
 So it’s only fitting that here, making their stage debut as part of our festival, are Guerrilla Thee-ay-ter Company.”

 “Good evening!”
 I said into the mic.
-A surprising and hearty “good evening!” was their response.
+A surprising and hearty “Good evening!” was the response.
 “We are Guerrilla Theater Company and we are proud to be participating in the 500 Years of Dignity and Resistance!”

 Smattering of applause.
-As I peered out at them in the diminishing twilight I saw a lot of Indians.
-I don’t think I’d ever seen so many real Indians in one place.
-And I was keenly aware that our little band of white kids was about to do some plays addressing the Native American Question.
+As I peered out at them in the diminishing twilight I saw a lot of native peoples.
+I don’t think I’d ever been in the presence of so many indigenous people.
+And I was suddenly very self-conscious about our little band of white kids who were about to do some plays addressing the Native American issues.
 Jesus.